Chapter 7 Lawyer or DIY Bankruptcy? A Choice For Your Future

 How long does Chapter 7 bankruptcy stay on your credit report?

-A Chapter 7 bankruptcy filing typically remains on your credit report for 10 years from the date of filing.
-However, its impact on your credit score may lessen over time, and you can start rebuilding your credit almost immediately after receiving your discharge.
+A Chapter 7 bankruptcy filing may remain on your credit report for up to 10 years from the date of filing.
+Its effect on your credit can change over time, and rebuilding generally depends on factors such as payment history, debt levels, and other financial habits.

 Ready to Explore Your Debt Relief Options?